Course: Pole lathe turning taster day: bowl turning

 Initially a bowl blank will be mounted on the lathe for you to turn your first bowl using hook tools, with plenty of coaching.
 Then we will consider selection of wood and preparation for turning; you will prepare a blank yourself with an axe at the chopping block, and learn to mount it on the lathe.
-You may produce two bowls during the day.
+You will produce one, and maybe two bowls during the day.

 By the end of this session you should feel confident to be able to have a go on a lathe on your own at home.
 And if making your own lathe seems a little daunting you could always book a place on our "Make and use a Touch-Wood Lathe" or even buy one from the website.

 This is quite a physically demanding course.
 There will be plenty of breaks and stops to talk about process and technique but a reasonable level of fitness is required to make sure you get the most out of the day.